 - Garcia Piano Competition, c/o Christopher Guzman

 - University Park, PA 16802

-Applicants must be prepared with the following repertoire:
+Applicants for the competition must be prepared with the following repertoire:

-1. Classical period sonata-allegro movement (Mozart, Haydn, Beethoven, Schubert, etc.)
+1. Classical period sonata fast movement (Mozart, Haydn, Beethoven, Schubert, etc.)

 2. Work of the contestant's choice from the Baroque, Romantic, 20th-century, or 21st-century piano literature

 3. Students may program additional works, although these may be heard only at the judges' discretion.

 With the exception of avant-garde works, all repertoire for both rounds must be memorized.
 Any exceptions must be requested in the application and approved by the faculty.
 You may select the first work to perform at the competition, and the judges will select the remainder of the program.
 Total competition performance time will not exceed 15 minutes.
 Your first piece and others may be stopped early at the judges' request to accommodate the performance time.

 - Previous first-place winners may not compete again in the same level.
 Previous high school winners may enter the collegiate competition if eligible.

 - Judges are professional pianists.
 Judges' decisions on all awards and eligibility will be final.